 Inputs (see image to left)

-Currently, this tool produces spatial models for all Primary Components of the CFFBP System.
+Currently, this Python tool produces spatial models for all Primary Components of the CFFBP System.
 Outputs include: surface fire rate of spread (RSS), surface fire intensity (SFI), critical surface fire intensity (CSI), critical surface fire rate of spread (RSO), crown fire rate of spread (RSC), crown fire intensity (CFI), equilibrium head fire rate of spread (ROShf), and equilibrium head fire intensity (HFI).
 Model outputs can be used to assess the maximum intensity and spread rate (i.e., surface, crown, or total) that can be expected for an area.
 Further development will include spatial models of all Secondary Components of the CFFBPS, and models of fire spread.

 Same as above.
 The interface is similar to Ignis - SFTC, but includes the option of exporting a number of CFFBPS surface and crown fire metrics.